-How did the sustainable investments that the financial product partially made not cause significant harm to any environmental or social sustainable investment objective?
+How did the sustainable investments not cause significant harm to any sustainable investment objective?

-Through the application of the principles stated below, the sustainable investments have been ensured to not cause significant harm to any environmental or social sustainable investment objective.
+Through the application of the principles stated below during the reference period, the sustainable investments have been ensured to not cause significant harm to any environmental or social sustainable investment objective.